PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 ## Learning outcomes

 By the end of this course, you should be able to:
-1. Set up and manage a small scientific computing project
+1. Set up and manage a scientific computing project
-2. Calculate numerical derivatives and integrals
+2. Numerically solve derivatives and integrals
 3. Find numerical solutions for linear and nonlinear systems of equations
 4. Find numerical solutions for constrained and unconstrained optimization problems
-5. Program estimators for structural economic modeling
+5. Program estimators typically used for structural economic modeling

 ## Learning resources and technology